GavinAlligood/-OLD-Sk3llyB0nes/README.md

 thanks to: thenewboston for initial reverse shell code.
 You taught me alot

 note: not a tty shell sadly.
-It will have file transfer soon though
+It will have file transfer soon though.
+Also, changing directories in the reverse shell DOES work, even if it says 'cant cd to...' youll notice it does change to that directory